KhalilNiazi/Artistry-DigitalArtGallery/README.md

-# 🎨 DigiArt - Digital Art Gallery App
+# 🎨 Artistry - Digital Art Gallery App

-DigiArt is a modern Android application that allows users to **explore, upload, and manage artworks**.
+Artistry is a modern Android application that allows users to **explore, upload, and manage artworks**.
 With Firebase integration, it provides **real-time data syncing**, secure user authentication, and a clean UI for a smooth digital art gallery experience.

 ---